yangyu-1/yangyu.io/content/posts/parameter-tuning.md

 The target audience for this video series is a data scientist that is somewhat familiar with Kubernetes concepts.
 I didn't want to do a [Kubernetes for beginner video](https://www.youtube.com/watch?v=r0uRLhrzbtU&list=PL2We04F3Y_43dAehLMT5GxJhtk3mJtkl5), since I think there are plenty of excellent [resources](https://www.amazon.com/gp/product/1617293725/) in this area, and I don't have much to add.
 What I wanted to do is to show one instance of how to combine ML and Kubernetes, even if it is for a unrealistic project.
 I wanted to show how easy it is to deploy something in Kubernetes.
 And hopefully you can walk away with some ideas to how to apply Kubernetes to your workflow.

 I hope you find this video useful.
-Feel free to [reach out](https://yangyu.io/about/).
+Feel free to [reach out](https://yangyu.io/about/) via email or [twitter](https://twitter.com/Yangyu505).